-This, along with medical history and other information are reviewed by the Molecular Tumor Board.
-This is a group of physicians and specialists who collaborate by discussing and reviewing each patient to determine the best course of action.
-This review leads to a recommendation for treatment.
+This, along with medical history and other information, is reviewed by the Molecular Tumor Board, a group of physicians and specialists who collaborate by discussing and reviewing each patient to determine the best course of action.
+Their review leads to a recommendation for treatment.

 Leaders in HIPEC for Peritoneal Mesothelioma

-The Moores Cancer Center is known for its innovative treatments that come from research programs, including playing a part in developing an important kind of treatment for peritoneal mesothelioma.
+The Moores Cancer Center is known for its innovative treatments from research programs, including developing an essential treatment for peritoneal mesothelioma.
 Heated Intraperitoneal Chemotherapy, or HIPEC, has extended the lives of many patients.

-The surgery is then followed by the circulation of heated chemotherapy drugs through the abdominal cavity.
+Surgery is then followed by the circulation of heated chemotherapy drugs through the abdominal cavity.
 The organs and tissues get bathed in the cancer-killing drugs, which seek out and kill the small tumors and individual cancer cells that the surgeon could not see or remove.

 Clinical Trials and the Experimental Therapeutics Program

 At Moores Cancer Center, the Experimental Therapeutics Program helps place patients in these trials, determining which trials will be most helpful for an individual patient and ensuring that a patient gets access to leading treatments whenever possible.

 Another example of a Moores clinical trial is the Liquid Biopsy in Precision Cancer Medicine Program.
 The researchers are determining if a blood sample can be used to predict a patient’s outcome or to determine how well a patient is responding to treatment.

 They need to be able to come to a facility like Moores, where they can get genetic screening and the benefits of teams of experts analyzing their medical histories and genetics to create the best treatment plans.
-Along with cutting edge research, excellent patient care is what makes this cancer center stand out from many others as a leader in its field.Get Your FREE Mesothelioma Packet
+Along with cutting-edge research, excellent patient care makes this cancer center stand out as a leader in its field.Get Your FREE Mesothelioma Packet